TakiRahal/ShopLineProject/README.md

 # ***ShopLine Project***
 ShopLine (Online Shopping) which aims to expose a digital services via web and mobile application for any project E-commerce.
-Flexible, extensible and secure, this architecture can be the perfect solution for start your project
+Flexible, extensible and secure, this architecture can be the perfect solution for start your project Full code source, please send for me mail (to: takieddinerahal@gmail.com)

 ![](https://github.com/TakiRahal/ShopLineProject/blob/main/EcommerceMobile/src/assets/imgs/logo.png)